 This is a great snack option, and it is very quick.
 Non-fat, plain greek yogurt is really high in protien, and you can add a few berries with a little honey to make it feel like a dessert snack.

-These bars will be out around Spring, and they are so delicious!
+These bars are amazing!
+They taste like cake, are full of the same nutrients as the protein powder, increase your milk supply, and offer a quick, on-the-go snack you will love.
 Full of everything our lactation powder has, but wrapped up in a sweet, lovely bar full of nutrients.
 You can pack these on the go, which makes it easy to stick to your goals, boost lyour milk supply and keep your sugar intake low!

 These are so yummy and fast.
 Try one of our recipes from our recipe book.
 The major benefit is these are sweet and satisfying, while also super quick to make.
 You can blend everything together one-handed if necessary!